 United Nations (UN)

-Core staff from eligible countries – based on the requirements of the UN quota system of representation – are initially recruited for advertised junior posts or can begin their career via the Young Professionals Programme (YPP) .
+The UN recruits into a number of occupational groups/divisions, as and when required and core staff from eligible countries (based on the requirements of the UN quota system of representation) are usually initially recruited for advertised junior posts or can begin their career via the Young Professionals Programme (YPP) .

 More senior ‘entry’ level positions with the UN usually require an advanced university degree and five years or more professional experience relevant to the job for which you are applying.
 For mid-career and senior level positions, progressively responsible work experience is required.
 Individual bodies within the UN system each have their own recruitment notices that can be accessed via their specific websites.